tts-tcq-2024/paradigm-shift-in-c-BHAL1KOR/README.md

 - Functional to express relation between input and output
 - Object oriented to encapsulate state with actions
 - Apect oriented to capture repeating aspects

+## Code Regeneration and Extension Adoption

+During the process of adopting necessary extensions, it was required to modify and regenerate the code from the beginning due to the following reasons:

+- Initial focus was primarily on the Cyclomatic Complexity Number (CCN) reduction approach.
+- Test cases were not adequately improved.
+- The code did not fully cover all the specified requirements.
+- MACROs were not defined.
+- Pure functions were not completely implemented.
+- Modularity approach was not taken care